demisto/content/Packs/Venafi/Integrations/integration-Venafi_README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### venafi-get-certificates
 ***
-Get Venafi certificates query.
+Gets Venafi certificates query.
 All dates are in the 2016-11-12T00:00:00.0000000Z format.
-Additional fields can be used in the query by adding them in a key=value manner
+Additional fields can be used in the query by adding them in a key=value format.

 #### Base Command